Djokovic clinches Serbia’s win; Nadal’s Spain beats Georgia

 Dusan Lajovic beat Lloyd Harris 3-6, 7-6 (4), 6-3 to give Serbia a 1-0 lead and the sweep was completed with a straight-sets win in the doubles.

+Chile cut the final margin to 2-1 when Jarry and Garin combined to win the doubles.

-Japan swept its opening Group B match with straight-sets wins in both singles and the doubles against Uruguay in Perth.
-Go Soeda beat Martin Cuevas 6-1, 6-3 and Yoshihito Nishioka had a 6-0, 6-1 win over Pablo Cuevas in the singles matches.
+Japan won both singles and the doubles against Uruguay in a Group B tussle in Perth.
+Go Soeda beat Martin Cuevas 6-1, 6-3 and Yoshihito Nishioka had a 6-0, 6-1 win over Pablo Cuevas.

-Maximo Gonzalez and Andres Molteni beat Hurkacz and Lukasz Kubot 6-2, 6-4 to secure Argentina’s triumph.
+Maximo Gonzalez and Andres Molteni then beat Hurkacz and Lukasz Kubot 6-2, 6-4.

-The 10-day, 24-team tournament will conclude with a final in Sydney on Jan.
+The 10-day, 24-team tournament ends with the final in Sydney on Jan.
 12, leaving players time to fine-tune for the Australian Open in Melbourne.